Modern Home Design

 Timber and Wood Accents

-Many homeowners are looking to add a special touch and natural additions such as decorative timbers and reclaimed timbers have become increasingly popular.
+Many homeowners are looking to add a special touch and natural additions.
+Decorative and reclaimed timbers have become increasingly popular.
 You can easily get the look of a wood home without building a full structural timber frame or post and beam house.
-Decorative timbers are non-structural and can be added to virtually any area of the home where you would like to see exposed beams.
+Decorative timbers are non-structural and can be added to virtually any area of the home.
 With this option, you can control how much wood you feature in your home.
 Other wood accents that are increasingly becoming common are wood accent walls, especially with reclaimed wood and barn wood.

 We hope you enjoyed our take on the latest trends in new homes!
 If you would like to learn more about our timber frame and panelized homes, call us today at 800.636.0993!